fistle/oracle-apex-highcharts-barbell-region-plugin/README.md

-# oracle-apex-progress-status-region-plugin
+# oracle-apex-highcharts-barbell-region-plugin
-An oracle APEX region plugin to show progress status
+An oracle APEX region plugin to show a HighCharts barbell chart

 Demo
 Add a High chart dumbbell chart to your Oracle APEX app.